Azure/ResourceModules/modules/digital-twins/digital-twins-instance/endpoint--event-hub/README.md

 | [`managedIdentities`](#parameter-managedidentities) | object | The managed identity definition for this resource. |
 | [`name`](#parameter-name) | string | The name of the Digital Twin Endpoint. |

+### Parameter: `connectionStringPrimaryKey`

+PrimaryConnectionString of the endpoint for key-based authentication.
+Will be obfuscated during read.
+Required if the `authenticationType` is "KeyBased".

+- Required: No
+- Type: securestring
+- Default: `''`

+### Parameter: `digitalTwinInstanceName`

+The name of the parent Digital Twin Instance resource.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `authenticationType`

 Specifies the authentication type being used for connecting to the endpoint.
 If 'KeyBased' is selected, a connection string must be specified (at least the primary connection string).
 If 'IdentityBased' is selected, the endpointUri and entityPath properties must be specified.

 - Required: No
 - Type: string
 - Default: `'IdentityBased'`